boogogee/learn-mongodb/README.md

 ## How to Learn MongoDB

 There are many ways to start learning MongoDB.
-MongoDB provides official documentation and a MongoDB University to help new and experienced users learn and hone their skills, both free resources.
+MongoDB provides official documentation as well as MongoDB University to help new and experienced users learn and hone their skills, both free and highly recommended resources.

 [MongoDB Official Documentation](https://www.mongodb.com/docs/)

 [MongoDB University](https://learn.mongodb.com/)

+## MongoDB Primer

+If you want to quickly get started or simply understand how MongoDB works, this primer is perfect for you.

+> **Note**
+> Test Note